 Study Finds Mainers Would Make Tradeoffs to Preserve Ecosystem Services

-Wells research reserve helped develop a way to estimate ecosystem values and tradeoffs—useful information for making difficult decisions about the environment.
+The Takeaway: Wells research reserve helped develop a way to estimate ecosystem values and tradeoffs—useful information for making difficult decisions about the environment.

 The need to conserve natural buffers for rivers and wetlands along the south coast has become a source of tension between development and conservation interests.
 To address this issue, the Wells National Estuarine Research Reserve worked with partners to develop a model for evaluating ecosystem service values and tradeoffs.